 S7 Figure: Community variability in the southern California Current ecosystem (1981–2018).

-S8 Figure: Forecasts and model estimates of the ‘true’ community state in the southern and central California Current in years 2009–2018.

-S9 Figure: Fitted values for biology-covariate model including BEUTI (nitrate flux) as a covariate (1981–2017).
+S8 Figure: Fitted values for biology-covariate model including BEUTI (nitrate flux) as a covariate (1981–2017).

-S10 Figure: Log coefficient of variation (CV) of 2018 predictions of individual species parameters plotted against the mean and log CV of loadings related to each species, and the mean and log CV of coefficients relating each species to BEUTI (nitrate flux).
+S9 Figure: Log coefficient of variation (CV) of 2018 predictions of individual species parameters plotted against the mean and log CV of loadings related to each species, and the mean and log CV of coefficients relating each species to BEUTI (nitrate flux).